WPP-Public/Potato-ACE/scripts/new-comp-template/README.md

 ## Styles

-The following SASS is applied to Template. <!-- TODO: If no SASS variables used remove following sentence --> The SASS variables use `!default` so can also be easily overridden by developers. <!-- TODO: If SASS variable from common/constants.scss file used add the following sentence --> SASS variables used that are not defined here are defined in *<path-to-node_modules>/@potato/ace/common/constants.scss*.
+The following SASS is applied to Template. <!-- TODO: If SASS variable from common/constants.scss file used add the following sentence --> SASS variables used that are not defined here are defined in *<path-to-node_modules>/@potato/ace/common/constants.scss*.

 ```scss